ColoredCow/portal/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Mark the checkboxes accordingly. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] The PR title follows this syntax: <#IssueID> \<PR Title>
-- [ ] I have linked the issue id in the PR description
+- [ ] I have linked the issue id in the PR description.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have added comments on my code changes where required.